Alignak-monitoring/alignak-doc/source/03_how_it_work/02_run_daemons.rst

 The arbiter dameon has some process exit code.
 Their meaning is:

    - 0: everything ok.
 Arbiter requested to stop and stopped as expected
    - 1: provided configuration parsing error detected and the arbiter stopped
    - 2: some necessary files declared in the configuration are missing
    - 3: an error was raised during the daemon initialization/fork
    - 4: running daemons connection problems when checking daemon communication or dispatching the configuration
+   - 99: the provided environment configuration file is not available

+.. _run_alignak/ps:

 Alignak processes list
 ======================

 The daemons involved in Alignak are starting several processes in the system.
-All the processes started have a process title set by Alignak to help the user knowing which is which.
+All the processes started have a process title set by Alignak to help the user know which is which.
 Several processes types are present in the system processes list:

     * the main daemon process
         There will always be one process for each Alignak daemon type.
 The process title is built with the daemon type and the daemon name (eg. *alignak-arbiter arbiter-master*, *alignak-scheduler scheduler-other*,...)